-Undeclared work remains a widespread phe- 2.1.
-DEFINING AND nomenon around Europe and despite a slow MEASURING UNDECLARED decline in the last 15 years it has proven itself WORK to be resilient.
+Undeclared work remains a widespread phenomenon around Europe and despite a slow decline in the last 15 years it has proven itself to be resilient.
 However, measuring its incidence is challenging.
-The European Commis- Undeclared work is usually understood as sion estimates that in 2018 undeclared work a lawful remunerated activity, which means in the Member States4 represented about 16% of activities in the private sector (European ing)5, that is hidden from the state for tax Commission, 2018).
-While the ILO indicates and social security purposes, although legal an average of 25% of informal employment definitions, if they exist, vary from country across the European continent, and less than to country.
-Considering differences in the 20% considering only its most developed countries (ILO, 2018; OECD and ILO, 2019).
-In any case, a correct assessment of numbers and main features of undeclared work in each country, using both direct and indirect methods, is necessary to adopt consistent policy nature but not declared to public authorities" measures to tackle it.
+The European Commission estimates that in 2018 undeclared work in the Member States4 represented about 16% of activities in the private sector (European Commission, 2018).
+While the ILO indicates an average of 25% of informal employment across the European continent, and less than 20% considering only its most developed countries (ILO, 2018; OECD and ILO, 2019).
+In any case, a correct assessment of numbers and main features of undeclared work in each country, using both direct and indirect methods, is necessary to adopt consistent policy measures to tackle it.